Canon 1300D vs Fujifilm X-A1

 - More heavily discounted: Has been around for much longer (launched in September 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the X-A1 emerges as the winner of the match-up (8 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-A1 is the clear winner of the contest (9 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1300D and the X-A1 in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1300D and the X-A1 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 1300D vs Fujifilm X-A1